JuliaDataScience/JuliaDataScience/contents/dataframes.md

 ```

 Here, the dots mean that this could be a very long table and we only show a few rows.
-While analyzing data, often we come up interesting questions about the data, also known as _data queries_.
+While analyzing data, often we come up with interesting questions about the data, also known as _data queries_.
 For large tables, computers would be able to answer these kinds of questions much quicker than you could do it by hand.
 Examples of, so called _queries_, for this data could be: